psychemedia/WRC_sketches/doodles/Required Pace.md

         but not as a speed unless we have a target speed.
     '''

-    if allrally and not isinstance(nextstage,list)
+    if allrally and not isinstance(nextstage,list):
         dist = distToRun(nextstage)
         print('Distance to run starting at {}: {} km'.format(nextstage, dist))
     else: